hazelcast/hazelcast/hazelcast-documentation/src/replicatedmap/ReplicatedMap.md

 ## Replicated Map (BETA)

-A ReplicatedMap is a fully eventually consistent, distributed key-value storage data structure provided by Hazelcast.
+A ReplicatedMap is a fully weakly consistent, distributed key-value storage data structure provided by Hazelcast.

 In difference to all other data structures which are partitioned in design, a ReplicatedMap does not partition data (it does not spread data to different cluster members) but replicates the data to all nodes.